 Brand new out of the box, the caps would creep up into my field of view, but continual use and training to keep caps down will rid you of that annoying problem.

 I found the diopter impossibly stiff.
 The first time I took the Nitro out, I couldn't get the diopter to move at all and I thought what a shame.
 The second time I took it out I had a head to wall moment –

-Does the Bushnell binocular have a locking diopter?
+This Bushnell binocular has a locking diopter.

 Pull the ring up and it's unlocked and free to move albeit still rather stiffly.
 Push the ring back down and it's locked in place.
 Note to self - it pays to read the very basic 4-step instruction card that's included in the packaging.
 Always a good reminder, even to seasoned experts like myself. . .